VincentQQu/manga_text_bubble_detect_translate/README.md

 # manga_text_bubble_detect_translate
 This is a repository for a deep learning model that can detect text bubbles in manga and feed them into a translator.

+### Work Flow
+1. single manga page =>
+2. text bubble detector to crop text bubbles (UNet trained with personal dataset and manga101) =>
+3. optical character recognition engine to extract text from bubbles(tesseract OCR) =>
+4. google translate API

+The text bubble detector is effective while the OCR is not effective (especially for vertical Japanese).
+Therefore, the translation result is not good.

+### How to Use
 You can see some example outputs in exds/v4_13600/

-And if you want to translate your manga, you can clear the folder exds/v4_13600/ and put the manga you want to translate into the folder.
+1. clear the folder exds/v4_13600/
+2. put the manga pages (better single pages in resolution 250x750) you want to translate into the folder.
-And then run python word_detect.py
+3. python3 word_detect.py to generate text bubbles
+4. python3 word_detect_and_translate.py to generate text bubbles and translate